jvcavancini/C-DEEPSO/README.md

 The computational simulation was done using a Intel i9 3.7 Ghz e 64 GB de RAM on Operational System Ubuntu 20.04.2.0LTS computer.
 The code was implemented in Matlab using the MATPOWER package.
-Theintegration of R (4.1.1) and Matlab is done with a Python (3.7) script.
+The integration of R (4.1.1) and Matlab is done with a Python (3.7) script.